By Marcus A. Brummett – June 21 2017

 Now let’s evaluate these Medicare advantage plan’s and individual dental plans:

-Option 2 : If you have a Max.
+If you have a Max.
 Benefit of $2000 AND you have a premium of $450, then you have $1650 in actual benefit.
 After savings from your cleanings $1850.
 So in total you could save up to $1850 if you had a major procedure that was covered.
-That’s about a 35% increase in premium for just over a 217% increase in benefit from option 1.
+That’s about a 35% increase in premium for over a 217% increase in benefit from option 1.

 So here’s my question to you:

-How is your general Dental Health?
+What’s important to you?
+Is having coverage in case you need or want an unforeseen procedure important to you?
 Do you need work done often or do you just go for your 2 yearly cleanings?
-Is having coverage in case you need or want an unforeseen procedure important to you?
 This is where each person has to decide what’s best for themselves.
 So here’s the 3 basic paths you can look to:

-Option 2.
-If you know you need work done and the Dental Plan covers that service, then it would likely be a wise choice.
+If you know you need work done and the Dental Plan covers that service, then it would likely be a wise choice to purchase a policy.
 You need to make sure the plan will pay for the Dentist you are using.
-He or She does not have to be in network, but they do have to accept and file the plan.
+He or She may not have to be in network, but they do have to accept and file the plan.
 In this scenario, your plan must also have out-of-network benefits.
 If not, you will need to either change Dentists or find a different plan.

-Option 3.
-Maybe you have great Dental health, but you want to insure yourself in case an unforeseen problem occurs.
+Maybe you have great Dental health and have no immediate needs, but you want to insure yourself in case an unforeseen problem occurs.
 This is insurance after all.
 We carry it on our cars, our houses, our families, and ourselves in case something happens.
 Often we do this because we’ve experienced loss ourselves and have seen others go through it.
 Dental insurance is no different.
 It’s ultimately a service paid for that we hope is not needed, but are glad it’s there when we do.

 Aside from the Medicare Advantage Plan’s and Individual dental plans, you can also seek out cost-reduction plans also called dental savings or discount plans.
 These premiums will run somewhere between $50 and $200 a year.
 Their cost sharing can change from plan to plan and they most often have a specific network of Dentists that you must use to receive the benefit.
 Their cost sharing is a bit more vaguely worded than a typical dental plan.
 This makes them harder to break down into precise cost comparisons.
 Though they often list specific costs for each procedure, you must contact the company and review the procedure to determine if the listed co-pay is actually the entire cost for which you are responsible.
 These plans don’t usually come with a limited Maximum Benefit, but also don’t usually cover as wide of a range of things as a standard dental plan will.
 These plans can be very attractive if you have a dentist in network already.
 Their low premium combined with their co-pays are competitive.